Save the Date - Pensacola Baby Shower - Saturday, April 29th, 10am-2pm

 (Julia Lathrop, Children’s Bureau, 1912 – 1920)

-The Escambia County Healthy Start Coalition is honored to serve as the local Fetal and Infant Mortality Review (FIMR) team for Escambia County, in collaboration with The National Center for Fatality Review and Prevention.
-FIMR strives to address the factors and issues that affect infant and fetal deaths by reviewing individual cases to understand the systemic issues in Escambia County.
+The Escambia County Healthy Start Coalition is honored to serve as the local Fetal and Infant Mortality Review (FIMR) team for District 1 (Escambia County, Santa Rosa County, Okaloosa County, and Walton County) in collaboration with The National Center for Fatality Review and Prevention.
+FIMR strives to address the factors and issues that affect infant and fetal deaths by reviewing individual cases to understand the systemic issues in the district.

 The review process consists of medical and social record audits, family interviews [to not only obtain information, but to help ensure families are supported after a loss], and the creation of a de-identified Case Summary.
 A Case Review Team [consisting of medical and community professionals] meets monthly to review and analyze the Case Summaries and makes recommendations for systemic level changes in our local community.
 A Community Action Group then works to implement the recommendations of the Case Review Team.